 How can you not love Batanes?
-Breathtaking views, fascinating rich culture, and kind locals—these pretty much sum up why travelers dream of visiting Batanes.
-But aside from these, there lies the interesting facts about Batanes that people should learn about.
+Breathtaking views, fascinating rich culture, and kind locals—these pretty much sums up why travelers dream of visiting Batanes.
+But aside from these, there lie the interesting facts about Batanes that people should learn about.

 1. It is the smallest province in the Philippines

 The northernmost province of the Philippines has a total land area of 230 km.
 It is located between 121° 45′ to 122° 15′ east longitudes, and at 20°15′ north latitudes.

 2. Batanes is made up of 10 volcanic islands

 But only three are inhabited.
 These are Batan (where the provincial capital of Vasay (Basco) is located), Sabtang, and Itbayat.
 Ivuhos island, lying about a kilometer and a half cast of Sabtang, has a handful of families tending cattle.
 While the other uninhabited islands are Yami, North, Mavudis, Siayan, Di-nem and Dequey.